 Most Medical Insurances Cover Dental Work as a Result of Trauma

 Sadly, for many individuals, medical insurance doesn’t always cover necessary dental work that repairs teeth and keeps your mouth healthy for years to come.
 However, an injury is a different situation.
-Christopher R. Pottorff, DMD, of Advanced Dental & Implant Care in Algonquin, Illinois, treats patients who require dental work as a result of trauma, and in most cases, medical insurance covers these procedures.
+Christopher R. Pottorff, DMD, of Advanced Dental & Implant Care in Algonquin, treats patients who require dental work as a result of trauma.
+In most cases, medical insurance covers these procedures.

 Medically necessary dental work makes a difference

-When Dr. Pottorff prescribes a dental treatment or procedure to restore your teeth or to help you maintain good oral health, rest assured that his recommendation is dentally necessary.
-But, in order to foot the bill, your insurance company typically recognizes only “medically necessary” procedures.
+When Dr. Pottorff prescribes a dental treatment or procedure to restore your teeth or to help you maintain good oral health, his recommendation is dentally necessary.
+However, to foot the bill, your insurance company typically recognizes only “medically necessary” procedures.
 So, when most insurance providers deem dental work as medically necessary to repair your teeth and mouth after a traumatic injury, they pay for services.